pseudonym117/Riot-Watcher/README.rst

 vNext (unrelease)
 ~~~~~~~~~~~~~~~~~

+BREAKING:

+RequestHandler.preview_static_request and RequestHandler.after_static_request no longer recieve
+version and locale directly as parameters.
+Should instead use URL.
+This API is undocumented,
+but technically broken by some ddragon related changes.

 Switched tests to use pytest + tox from unittest and remembering to run each
 python version supported.